Menu

 8. Paid Leave

-Which CO Employers are Required to Provide FAMLI to Their Employees?
+Which Colorado Employers are Required to Provide FAMLI to Their Employees?

-Providing FAMLI (Family & Medical Leave Insurance) benefits will be required for all Colorado employers in the private sector starting January 1, 2024 if they meet one the following criteria:
+Providing Colorado Family & Medical Leave Insurance (FAMLI) benefits, Colorado’s version of a Paid Family & Medical Leave (PFML) program, is required for all employers in the private sector if they meet one the following criteria:

 • pay at least $1,500 or more in wages during any calendar quarter in the preceding calendar year.